Minsu386/til/GRC/Mod 2 Information Security GRC.md

 ### 5.1 Govern
 ----
-Governing Authorities can determin the overarching policies that direct an organization's mission, goals, values, culture, and risk tolerance.
+Governing Authorities can determine the overarching policies that direct an organization's mission, goals, values, culture, and risk tolerance.

+### 5.2 Map
+---
+*MAP* - fn establishes the context to frame risks related to an AI system.

+AI actors often do you not have full access of other parts and their associated contexts